Reinforcement Learning for Unsupervised Domain Adaptation in Spatio-Temporal Echocardiography Segmentation: Introduction

 \subsubsection{Contributions}

 In this paper, we present RL4Seg3D, an unsupervised domain adaptation framework for 3D spatio-temporal segmentation, applied to 2D + time echocardiographic sequences and targeting both the left ventricle and myocardium.
-Specifically: \begin{itemize} \item We expand the segmentation RL formalism to support multiple simultaneous rewards aimed at improving the policy for both general segmentation quality and specific issues.
-In addition, we enable coherent processing of full sized input videos and design new reward templates for temporal consistency and key landmark accuracy. \item We extend the uncertainty estimation capabilities of the reward network to enable pixel-wise confidence evaluation across spatiotemporal segmentations and introduce a test-time optimization mechanism that leverages these estimates to improve performance on challenging videos. \item We demonstrate the effectiveness and scalability of RL4Seg3D on a large-scale echocardiographic dataset. \item We establish state-of-the-art results, improving segmentation accuracy, anatomical validity, and temporal coherence compared to standard domain adaptation methods and foundation models, without requiring any annotations in the target domain. \end{itemize}
+Specifically, relative to our previous work ~\cite{Judge_RL4Seg}, we make the following contributions: \begin{itemize} \item We expand the segmentation RL formalism to support multiple simultaneous rewards aimed at jointly improving the policy for both general segmentation quality and task-specific constraints. \item We address temporal consistency across frames by enabling coherent processing of full sized input videos and designing a new reward template for temporal consistency. \item We introduce a landmark-based reward to explicitly constrain and improve anatomical landmark localization within spatio-temporal segmentations. \item We extend the uncertainty estimation capabilities of the reward network to enable pixel-wise confidence evaluation across spatio-temporal segmentations. \item We add a test-time optimization mechanism that leverages uncertainty estimates to improve performance on challenging videos. \item We establish state-of-the-art results, improving segmentation accuracy, anatomical validity, and temporal coherence over standard domain adaptation methods and foundation models, as measured by echocardiography-specific metrics, without requiring any annotations in the target domain. \end{itemize}